 The NSA lawsuits receiving the most attention have been filed by the Texas Medical Association, the U.S.’ largest state medical society.
 The TMA comprises more than 57,000 physician and medical student members.

 The first lawsuit the TMA filed against the NSA occurred in October 2021.
 What was the reason for it?
 The state medical society argued that reliance on the NSA’s qualifying payment amount (QPA) fails to allow arbitrators to exercise discretion and weigh other relevant factors.
-On February 23, 2022, a federal judge sided with the TMA by ruling that the challenged portions of the Final Rule were unlawful and must be set aside under the Administrative Procedure Act (APA).
+On February 23, 2022, a federal judge sided with the TMA by ruling that the challenged portions of the Final Rule were unlawful and must be set aside under the Administrative Procedure Act.

-Lawsuit number two from the TMA against the Departments of Health and Human Services, Labor and the Treasury, this one filed in September 2022, contented that NSA mechanisms for arbitrating payments unfairly favored insurers.
+Lawsuit number two from the TMA against the Departments of Health and Human Services, Labor, and the Treasury, this one filed in September 2022, contended that NSA mechanisms for arbitrating payments unfairly favored insurers.
 On February 6, 2023, a U.S. District Judge sided with the TMA’s argument.
 The judge also vacated provisions of a final rule on the arbitration process under the NSA and remanded it back for further consideration.

 Next was lawsuit three, in which the TMA challenged through a November 30, 2022, filing certain parts of the rules that artificially deflate the QPA.
 Less than one month ago, on August 24, 2023, a federal court handed the TMA another victory by ruling that certain provisions of the QPA formula were invalid and must be rewritten.